dnlosx/Cart/README.md

 ### Implement ProductProtocol

-**Cart** doesn't provides any class to use as product in cart, you must implement the `ProductProtocol` to can create a Cart instance.
+**Cart** doesn't provides any class to use as product in cart, you must implement the `ProductProtocol` to be able of create a Cart instance.

 For conform the `ProductProtocol` is needed to implement the `price` property, and the requirements of `Equatable`.